On the page Consumption a consumption profile will be created, which is to be covered by the PV system.

 The consumption profiles defined here should only be used for the profitability model Net-Metering, since only these profiles correctly represent hourly consumption.
 If you select Annual value, the consumption is identical for each hour of the year, for monthly values for each hour of the month.

-If different tariff times are defined in the selected Net-Metering tariff, the Net-Metering tariff must first be selected on the page Economy because the consumption is entered separately for each tariff time.
+If different tariff times are defined in the selected Net-Metering tariff or Feed-in tariff, the Net-Metering tariff must first be selected on the page Economy because the consumption is entered separately for each tariff time.

 In off-grid PV systems, load shedding allows the loads to be switched on and off depending on the battery charge status and time window.
 A start threshold and a stop threshold can be assigned for two time windows (time T1, time T2) for switching the load according to battery charge state (SOC = state of charge).
 When the start threshold is reached, the load is switched off and switched on again when the stop threshold is reached.
 You can use the time windows to display various day and night behaviors, for example.
 The entries are illustrated in the graphic.